 Ok, I think you already picked up the answer to this, but the reason you should care is that you want to be able to have consistency in your branding.
 Similar to the “Golden Arches,” you want people to recognize your company when they see a particular logo, or even a color scheme or font.

 When you see the image, above, what comes to mind?
 It helps that the word is also included in the logo (another great branding idea!).
 Do you also see the distinct modification of the “o’s” in Socialnomics?
 (Another memory cue, to help in brand recognition.)
-In this case, Socialnomics.net would have a kit that includes the color of green that is used, the logo, any specifics that are required for their consistency, to enable brand recognition.
-This may or may not impact brand perspective, but it definitely contributes to brand recognition and isn’t that a great place to start?!
+In this case, Socialnomics.net would have a kit that includes the color green that is used, the logo, and any specifics that are required for their consistency, to enable brand recognition.
+This may or may not impact brand perspective, but it definitely contributes to brand recognition, and isn’t that a great place to start?!

 How Do I Put Together My Own Brand Kit?